microcks/community/install/oracle/keycloak-installation.md

 3. **Helm:** [Install Guide](https://helm.sh/docs/intro/install/)
 4. **Optional: jq (for JSON parsing):** [Install Guide](https://stedolan.github.io/jq/)

 Additionally, ensure you have a Virtual Cloud Network (VCN) set up in OCI with public and private subnets.
-The OKE cluster should be deployed in public subnets for the ingress controller to work properly, and the MySQL DB System should be in a subnet accessible from the OKE cluster (e.g., within the same VCN).
+The OKE cluster should be deployed in public subnets for the ingress controller to work properly, and the PostgreSQL DB System should be in a subnet accessible from the OKE cluster (e.g., within the same VCN).

 ---